-While the above steps are designed to limit incidents, it is recognised that under some circumstances the public may be present in locations outside the control of the organisers, such as on private property adjacent to the Track.
-If the Checker (for AORC Events only) or other officials identify safety issues with the location of the public, the Clerk of the Course shall consider the appropriate Course of action.
+While the above steps are designed to limit incidents, it is recognised that under some circumstances the public may be present in locations outside the control of the organisers, such as on private property adjacent to competitive stages.
+If the Checker/Course cars or other official identifies safety issues with the location of such members of the public, the Clerk of the Course shall consider the appropriate Course of action.

-(e) Each Event must designate a person who will be responsible to the Clerk of the Course for the public control procedures as outlined in this paper.

-- (f) For each Public View Point, the organisers must provide two diagrams, one of the "broad area" of the location of the Public View Point, the other of the "specific" point, nominating the designated viewing area/s, public access tracks and paths, controlled public crossings (if used), direction of Competitor traffic, toilet, safe parking areas etc. - (g) Each designated Public View Point shall be subject of a targeted risk assessment (TRA).
+- (e) Each Event must designate a person who will be responsible to the Clerk of the Course for the public control procedures as outlined in this paper. - (f) For each Public View Point, the organisers must provide two diagrams, one of the "broad area" of the location of the Public View Point, the other of the "specific" point, nominating the designated viewing area/s, public access tracks and paths, controlled public crossings (if used), direction of Competitor traffic, toilet, safe parking areas etc. - (g) Each Public View Point shall be subject of a targeted risk assessment.